 They say a picture is worth a thousand words; a video surely must be a million words.
-Here is a sped up video demonstrating how a deer model is 3D printed.
+Here is a sped-up video demonstrating how a deer model is 3D printed.

 Bioprinting is taking the same principles of 3D printing, but using different materials.
-Instead of liquid plastic for manufacturing, the idea is to use tissues where the cell's function, properties, and viability are intact.
-At this stage, we can say that these printers are experimental, but their capability and potential is clear as is shown in this TED Talk.
-It isn't difficult to imagine the far reaching potential for this type of technology.
+Instead of liquid plastic for manufacturing, the idea is to use tissues where the cell’s function, properties, and viability are intact.
+At this stage, we can say that these printers are experimental, but their capability and potential are clear as is shown in this TED Talk.
+It isn’t difficult to imagine the far-reaching potential for this type of technology.
 To name just a few examples that immediately come to mind:

-Organ transplant: It shouldn't surprise anyone that there is a massive shortage in organs.
+Organ transplant: It shouldn’t surprise anyone that there is a massive shortage of organs.
 According to Mayo Clinic, over 120,000 Americans are waiting for an organ transplant, and 21 patients a day die due to lack of donor organs.
-While printing "solid organs" like the lungs is not yet possible, this is the logical next step for bioprinting technology, and this will have enormous consequences for medicine.
+While printing “solid organs” like the lungs is not yet possible, this is the logical next step for bioprinting technology, and this will have enormous consequences for medicine.

 Human Skin Printed

-For skin printing, it can be specific, meaning that the patient's own tissue is used (for surgeries, transplants for burn victims for example), or general, meaning that it is used from a stock of cells, for much larger industrial purposes, like general testing of various cosmetics, chemicals or pharmaceuticals2.
-These potentials are already close to being realized; to a small extent it's already done, but there are still many hurdles that still need to be overcome.
+For skin printing, it can be specific, meaning that the patient’s tissue is used (for surgeries, transplants for burn victims for example), or general, meaning that it is used from a stock of cells, for much larger industrial purposes, like general testing of various cosmetics, chemicals or pharmaceuticals.2 These potentials are already close to being realized; to a small extent it’s already done, but there are still many hurdles that still need to be overcome.
 Some identifiable challenges include:

 1Animal testing is drawing conclusions from the similarity of the way human cells behave with that of the tested animal.
 There are obvious limits to what one can extrapolate from different organisms.